saleor/saleor-docs/docs/advanced/page.md

 ## Setting up custom pages

-You can set up pages such as “_About us_” or “_Important Announcement!_” in the Pages menu in dashboard.
+You can set up pages such as “_About us_” or “_Important Announcement!_” in the Pages menu in the dashboard.

 > Note
 >